ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 While IPFS shares similarities with, and is often used in architectures with the systems described below, IPFS is _not_:

 - _A <VueCustomTooltip label="A list of records, known as blocks, linked using cryptography.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data." underlined multiline is-medium>blockchain</VueCustomTooltip>_: While IPFS and blockchains do share some concepts and technologies (the use of <VueCustomTooltip label="A function that takes some arbitrary input (content) and returns a fixed-length value.
 The exact same input data will always generate the same hash as output.
 There are numerous hash algorithms." underlined multiline is-medium>cryptographic hashes</VueCustomTooltip>, decentralization, verifiability of data, etc.), and IPFS is is used for [verifiable off-chain storage](#verifiable-off-chain-storage), IPFS is not a blockchain.
-- A _storage system, network or provider_: Rather, IPFS  provides a modular suite of protocols and standards for organizing and moving content-addressed data, which many storage solutions and other applications use as a fundamental part of their architecture.
+- A _storage provider_: Rather, IPFS  provides a modular suite of protocols and standards for organizing and moving content-addressed data, which many storage solutions and other applications use as a fundamental part of their architecture.
 - _A <VueCustomTooltip label="An organization that provides its users with on-demand computing resources, such as databases and storage, over the internet." underlined multiline is-medium>cloud service provider</VueCustomTooltip>_: IPFS can be deployed on and complement cloud infrastructure, but it in of itself is not a cloud service provider.

 :::callout